vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Notes on patching

 - Xen Orchestra won't reboot your hosts automatically.
 That's your call to choose when to do it.
 - Patching doesn't always require rebooting.
-Check in the host view if the reboot warning is displayed, it means you need to reboot to have the patch fully applied (see screenshot below)
+Check the "Guidance" row: if "restartHost" is displayed, it means you need to reboot to have the patch fully applied (see screenshot below)
 - XO will install all patches without rebooting: that's not an issue.
 Even applying patches manually, **it's not mandatory to reboot after each patch**.

 ![](./assets/xo5patching.png)